How to Safely Transport Your Pontoon Over Long Distances

 Tires and bearings

 Verify the lights on the trailer are working.
-Every time you reverse your trailer and launch into water, you chance dunking the lights under, shortening their life.
+Every time you reverse your trailer and launch into water, you chance dunking the lights under and shortening their life.

 Always be aware of your blind spots and the cars passing around you.
 If your vehicle doesn't have dual side view mirrors, you can always attach them with convex mirrors or a universal clip-on trailering mirror.